Mindbloom: Studies

 In 2022, a study was published in the Journal of Affective Disorders, testing the effectiveness of at-home ketamine therapy for treating depression and anxiety, using data from 1,247 Mindbloom patients.
 This was the largest study regarding the safety and efficacy of ketamine treatments at the time of its publishing.
 The results showed that 62.8% of patients with depression and 62.9% of patients with anxiety experienced improvement in their symptoms within four weeks, while less than 1% of patients saw their symptoms worsen.
 88.6% of patients in the study reported an improvement in their symptoms, with 9.3% of that total accounting for a delayed improvement.
 The study lacked a control group for comparison and contained limited follow-up data.

 In 2024, a follow-up study was published, also in the Journal of Affective Disorders.
 In a sample of 11,441 Mindbloom patients, 56.4% of those experiencing depression reported an improvement in their symptoms, while 28.1% reported remission in their depressive symptoms after 4 sessions.
 Among patients who experienced anxiety-related symptoms, 56.1% reported an improvement, while 28.8% of patients reported remission in those symptoms after 4 sessions.
 Less than 5% of patients responded negatively to the treatment.
 The study lacked a control group and a fixed dosage of medicine, and showed a drop-off in follow-up data after 4 weeks.
 The study also found that "mutual activation of depressed mood and anhedonia had a substantial role in maintaining depression despite ongoing treatment."

-Defamation lawsuit against The Wall Street Journal
+Litigation

-On June 2, 2025, Mindbloom filed an $88 million defamation lawsuit against Dow Jones & Company, publisher of The Wall Street Journal (WSJ), alleging a WSJ article falsely linked the company to actor Matthew Perry’s death, despite Perry never having been a Mindbloom client.
-Mindbloom claimed the article misrepresented client experiences, ignored peer-reviewed research affirming at-home ketamine therapy safety, and involved questionable editorial practices.
+In June 2025, Mindbloom filed a defamation lawsuit in Delaware Superior Court against Dow Jones & Company, publisher of The Wall Street Journal, alleging that a 2024 article falsely implied that Mindbloom was connected to the death of actor Matthew Perry.
+The complaint stated that Perry had never been a Mindbloom client and had not received ketamine or other treatment from the company or its affiliated clinicians.
+A spokesperson for The Wall Street Journal denied the allegations and described the lawsuit as meritless.

-A WSJ spokesperson dismissed Mindbloom’s claims as "feeble" and "meritless," defending the article as part of the newspaper’s "award-winning health coverage."
+In October 2025, John Ward, acting on behalf of the estate of his son Phillip Ward, filed a wrongful-death lawsuit against Mindbloom and related defendants in Pitt County, North Carolina.
+The lawsuit alleged that Mindbloom failed to properly screen Ward before providing at-home ketamine treatment and continued supplying ketamine despite missed appointments and other alleged warning signs.
+Mindbloom denied wrongdoing, with CEO Dylan Beynon stating that the facts would show the company provided appropriate care.